 But how do we reach them?

-Following are three approaches, as well as some practical suggestions for discovering footholds to help those we care about take steps to ascend to Christ.
+Here are three approaches, along with some practical suggestions for discovering footholds to help those we care about desire the richness of taking steps toward a relationship with Christ.
 They are:

 Fortify Our Foundation